DAO-Decentralization/dark-dao/README.md

 ### Disclaimer
 The source code contained in this repository has not been audited.
 It is an academic prototype.
 Our smart contracts might contain serious bugs.
-Key-encumbrance policies and Dark DAOs are novel concepts introduced in this prototype, so there are not yet any established standards or best practices to assist with safe deployment.
+Key-encumbrance policies and Dark DAOs are novel concepts, so there are not yet any established standards or best practices to assist with safe deployment.